Megha-toran-045/VLSI-Encryption-Algorithm/README.md

-# VLSI-Encryption-Algorithm
+# VLSI-based Simple Encryption Algorithm

-Simple Encryption and Decryption using Verilog
+This project implements encryption and decryption using XOR operation in Verilog.
+The same key is used for both encryption and decryption.
+Simulation is done using ModelSim.